 According to the message WePay sent to Eden, this is the area she violated.
 Not by raising money FOR porn, but by being a cam girl at all.

 What WePay (and therefore GiveForward) is effectively saying is that because Eden is a cam girl by profession, raising money for medical funds is suspicious and banned.
-Because we all know sex workers (including Dallas escorts) can’t be trusted, and we’ll probably blow our money on porn rather than self care, and we all have robot bodies that never get ill, right?
+Because we all know sex workers (including Dallas escorts) on sites like Listcrawler or Skip the Games, can’t be trusted, and we’ll probably blow our money on porn rather than self care, and we all have robot bodies that never get ill, right?

 However, and here’s where I’m really, really fucking angry, here’s some other areas they ban.